top of page

 Do you provide a health guarantee?

-No. Just as it is impossible to guarantee the lifelong health of a human baby, it is not realistic to guarantee the lifelong health of a dog.
+Just as it is impossible to guarantee the lifelong health of a human baby, it is not realistic to guarantee the lifelong health of a dog.

 What we can guarantee is that your puppy will not develop genetic diseases that we have tested for and cleared.
 We take health screening and thoughtful breeding extremely seriously, but nature still plays a role, as it does in humans.